mwalczyk/plume/Roadmap.md

 - [ ] Handle queue family index selection for surface presentation operations in `Device.cpp`
 - [ ] Add options for the `VkSwapchainCreateInfoKHR` structure inside of the swapchain class constructor
 - [ ] Remove hardcoded `VkViewport` width and height and `VkRect2D` scissor extent from the pipeline class constructor
+- [ ] Create a pipeline base class and two derived classes: graphics pipeline and compute pipeline
+- [ ] Create a simple structure / method for changing the blend mode of a graphics pipeline (i.e. additive blending)
+- [ ] Add checks for framebuffer / render pass compatibility (same number / type of attachments)
+- [ ] Remove the hardcoded clear color and image extent in the `beginRenderPass` method of the command buffer class
+- [ ] Remove the hardcoded pipeline bind point (graphics / compute) in the `bindPipeline` method of the command buffer class
+- [ ] Create a wrapper around VkFence objects
+- [ ] Add a fence parameter to the `acquireNextSwapchainImage` method of the swapchain class

 ### Long term:

+- [ ] Change structure member variable naming semantics (remove the "m" prefix)
 - [ ] Create a separate class for resource management (i.e. shader files, etc.)
 - [ ] Create an event handling system
 - [ ] Add support for headless rendering and multiple windows